Mayor of Davao City: Sara Duterte

 Sara Duterte served as mayor of Davao City twice — during the first half of presidency of Benigno Aquino III and during the entire presidency of her father.
 She became the city's first female mayor, and the youngest to ever be elected in its history.

 Duterte entered the vice presidential race at the last hour via substitution after initially claiming that she had no interest in seeking a national post.
 Duterte won as Vice President of the Philippines in the 2022 Philippine presidential election, as part of the UniTeam alliance with former senator Bongbong Marcos, the son of the late President Ferdinand Marcos, as her running-mate for the presidency.

-In 2024, Duterte resigned as secretary of education and also the vice chairperson of the an anti-insurgency task force (NTF-ELCAC), an anti-insurgency task force.
+In 2024, Duterte resigned as secretary of education and also the vice chairperson of the National Task Force to End Local Communist Armed Conflict (NTF-ELCAC), an anti-insurgency task force.
 Political analysts have observed that, despite her initial election alliance with Marcos, a developing breach between the Marcos and Duterte political families is correlated with her rising absence from public appearances with the president.